openedx/edx-documentation/en_us/install_operations/source/installation/installation_prerequisites.rst

 * `Docker`_ 17.06 CE or later.
 We recommend Docker Stable, but Docker Edge should work as well.

-* make >>> XREF
+* `make`_

 * An NFS (network file system) client, if your operating system does not include one.
-NFS allows devstack and fullstack virtual machines to share a common file system with host computers.
+NFS allows devstack virtual machines to share a common file system with host computers.

 .. include:: ../../../links/links.rst